mslycn/my-home-assistant-core-project/README.md

 # home-assistant  core  project
+# Beginners guide to use smart devicesgit with HomeAssistant

+从零搭建一套HomeAssistant智能家居系统

 A Complete Smart Home Solution.It is possible to install Home Assistant Core without Docker.
 However, it is a more complex process that requires advanced technical knowledge.
 Users need to install Python, set up a virtual environment, and install Home Assistant Core manually.
 A step-by-step guide can be found on this doc.